TylerH123/MKS22X-Minicraft/README.md

 ## 5-31-19
 ### Tyler
 Today, I worked on the station class.
 I worked on a way for the stations to be placed.
+I added a way for stations to be equipped via inventory.
+While equipped, the player can either place down the station or unequip the station.
+They are not allowed to punch or use a tool.
+To place or unequip the station, the player can use the same keys as they would to punch or unequip a tool.